edoski/bostarter/docs/DB-PRJ-REPORT.md

 - if user does supply new name and/or desc. then override default behaviour of maintaining prev name and/or desc
 - it's either this or write separate sp's updating each attribute

+## big BIG MAYBE, but would be cool to implement notification system for each user which reflects mongodb logging, i.e. all events logged to mongodb, but relevant parties are also notified say project owner gets a comment, or commenter gets a reply from owner

-## for mongodb add a error collection which just logs any sql signal state 45000 errors triggered
+## for mongodb
+- add a error collection which just logs any sql signal state 45000 errors triggered, this type of log occurs in the fail-early initial checks at top of most php files, and in all PDOException try-catches

-## homepage layout yet to figure out
-- can be like a kinda welcome + how-to/guide for user explaining navbar and what each page contains
-- AND DISPLAY ALL THEIR INFO IN A CARD AS BIO LIKE NAME, SURNAME, EMAIL, NICKNAME, ETC
+- anywhere an sp_invoke() in php is called, thats where i must trigger a log as it indicates an action taking place

 ## keep track of website structure
 ```
 bostarter/
 ├── actions/
-│   ├── add_global_skill.php
+│   ├── commento_delete.php
-│   ├── add_user_skill.php
+│   ├── commento_insert.php
 │   ├── login_handler.php
 │   ├── logout.php
+│   ├── register_handler.php
+│   ├── skill_curriculum_insert.php
-│   └── register_handler.php
+│   └── skill_insert.php
 ├── components/
+│   ├── error_alert.php
 │   ├── footer.php
+│   ├── header.php
-│   └── header.php
+│   └── success_alert.php
 ├── config/
 │   ├── config.php
 │   └── sp_invoke.php